Calculator Articles

 When the first hand-held calculators appeared in the early 1970s they were very expensive and many companies saw the opportunity of making a profit by manufacturing them.
 Some of these companies are familiar to us since they are still producing calculators today, having introduced dozens of models and sold millions of calculators over the years.
 Other companies manufactured a number of models but were hit by the plummeting price of calculators in the mid-1970s and departed the calculator business.

-A third, and very interesting category, are those companies that saw the opportunity of hand-held calculators and manufactured just one or two models, but for one reason or other never produced any more.
-Often these "one hit wonders" were small companies and little or nothing is now known about them, but their calculators occasionally turn up.
+Often these, what could be called "One Hit Wonders", were small companies and little or nothing is now known about them, but their calculators occasionally turn up.
 Many were American companies, but there must have been others elsewhere - Please get in touch if you have more information about the companies featured here or know of others that manufactured only one or two models.

 Below is a sample of these "One Hit Wonders":